Lifetime Mortgage Age 47

 What percentage can be released?

-The older you are and the more serious your illnesses you are the more cash you can release.
+The older you are and the more serious the illnesses you are, the more cash you can release.